Few things in your day are as important as your morning routine. As Lemony Snicket said:

 (Changed my life.
 It was my gateway to becoming a little sleep science nerd.)

-For more help building a great evening routine, check out 4 Ways You’re Sabotaging Your Mornings (and How to Fix it)
+For more help building a great evening routine, check out 4 Ways You’re Sabotaging Your Evenings (and How to Fix it)

 2. Avoid Your Phone